-Hard-cooked eggs are great food to have on hand as their uses are so versatile.
+Hard boiled eggs are great food to have on hand as their uses are so versatile.
 Not only are they super delicious on their own, but they’re great in sandwiches, chopped up on salads and the foundation for all devilled eggs.
-The trick to great hard-cooked eggs is not over-cooking them, which can leave a grey ring around the yolk and make their texture a bit rubbery.
+The trick to great hard boiled eggs is not over-cooking them, which can leave a grey ring around the yolk and make their texture a bit rubbery.

 Things You'll Need

 Step 1Place your eggs in a single layer on the bottom of your pot and cover with cold water.
 The water should be about an inch or so higher than the eggs.
 Cover the pot with a lid.